 Experience Australia's highlights and travel aboard the continent's famous trains, including The Ghan

-- Journeys on the Kuranda Scenic Railroad and the Katoomba Scenic Railroad
+- Two scenic rail journeys: Kuranda Scenic Railroad and the Katoomba Scenic Railroad

-- 10 meals including 2 breakfast, 5 lunches and 3 dinners
+- 27 meals including 19 breakfasts, 5 lunches and 3 dinners

 - All drinks including beers, wines and spirits during your time on The Ghan

 - The Great Ocean Road and the Blue Mountains

 - Excursion to Uluru, including dinner under the stars

 - Visit to the Royal Flying Doctor Service and School of the Air